 - Raises self-esteem

-- Influences behavior (stimulates aggression, dominance, competitiveness)
+- Influences behavior (stimulates aggression, dominance, and competitiveness)

 - Increases sexual arousal and libido